 Fan et al (2018) All-optical synaptic electrophysiology probes mechanism of ketamine-induced disinhibition.
 Nat Methods 15 823 PMID: 30275587

 Oh et al (2012) Overexpression of calcium-permeable glutamate receptors in glioblastoma derived brain tumor initiating cells.
 PLoS One 7 e47846 PMID: 23110111

-Smejkalova and Woolley (2010) Estradiol acutely potentiates hippocampal excitatory synaptic transmission through a presynaptic mechanism.
+Smejkalova and Woolley (2010) OE acutely potentiates hippocampal excitatory synaptic transmission through a presynaptic mechanism.
 J Neurosci 30 16137 PMID: 21123560

 Imlach et al (2016) Glycinergic dysfunction in a subpopulation of dorsal horn interneurons in a rat model of neuropathic pain Scientific Reports 6 37104 PMID: 27841371

 Pieri et al (2005) AMPA receptors are modulated by tachykinins in rat cerebellum neurons.
 J Neurophysiol 94 2484 PMID: 16160091